 As demand increased and its reputation spread, LMPC programs were made available nationwide.
 Multiple denominations encouraged their clergy members and lay leaders to attend our Mediation Skills Training Institute for Church Leaders.
 Seminary training often neglects issues regarding conflict transformation, so participants were eager to acquire the skills and knowledge that helped them deal more effectively with conflict.

-In 1998 LMPC reorganized as an independent not-for-profit ministry.
+In 1998 LMPC was reorganized as an independent not-for-profit ministry.
 Throughout the years we have remained committed to a range of peace and justice concerns viewed from a biblical perspective.
 Our five-day Mediation Skills Training Institute for Church Leaders has been presented over 200 times involving more than 7,000 participants.
 We have become a nationally recognized ministry for training church leaders in understandings grounded in family systems thinking via our nine-day Clergy Clinic and Advanced Clergy Clinic.
 We also offer a variety of shorter workshops grounded in systems theory that are designed to help both clergy and lay leaders function in a more differentiated manner in the midst of congregational anxieties.
 Equally important as our workshops are the mediation services we offer to individuals, churches, and other organizations.
 Ultimately our mission is to help Christ’s church grow increasingly in health and wholeness, into all that God wants the church to be.